Understand The Process Of Obtaining Workers’ Compensation Benefits

 For Help Filing An Iowa Workers’ Comp Claim Or Resolving A Dispute

 If your claim is denied, if payments are terminated or if other complications come up, Schott Mauss & Associates can help.
 Our dedicated, experienced lawyers and legal staff can help you manage your workers’ compensation claim from beginning to end.
 Initial consultations are free.
-The attorneys at Schott Mauss & Associates regularly represent clients in hearings and in state, federal and administrative courts.
+The attorneys at Schott Mauss & Associates regularly represent clients in hearings and in state, and administrative courts.
 We’re here to help you.
 Call our Des Moines law office at 877-649-2760 or complete our online intake form to request a consultation.